mehluli-dlamini-219105359/sundry-weather-notifications/README.md

 - (Modularity) Each class is encapsulated in its own file.
 This avoids bloating a single file with too much functionality, and it makes the codebase easier to navigate.

-- (Testing) With separate files, it’s easy to write unit tests for each class or method.
+- [Unit Testing](https://www.testim.io/blog/typescript-unit-testing-101/) With separate files, it’s easy to write unit tests for each class or method.
 You can test classes in isolation, making debugging and validation of individual components easier.

 **Key Design Decisions 🏛️**